rh-mobb/aro-workshop-content/aro-content/100-setup/3-access-cluster.md

 ## Introduction

-Now that you understand the environment setup and the resources we created in advance, let's login to your pre-created cluster.
-Here you will learn how to access the cluster via the OpenShift Web Console and CLI.
+{% if precreated_clusters %}Now that you understand the environment setup and the resources we created in advance, let's login to your pre-created cluster.
+Here you will learn how to access the cluster via the OpenShift Web Console and CLI.{% else %}Now that you've created your cluster, we need to login to it.
+Here you will learn how to access the cluster via the OpenShift Web Console and CLI.{% endif %}

 ## Access the OpenShift Console and CLI